Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Our day of meeting animals was continuing!
 We so enjoyed our escort to town.

-It wasn't until we entered the center of Alféloas that we found this open café, below, at approximately 8.5 kilometers into our day.
+It wasn't until we entered the center of Alféloas that we found this open café, below, after approximately 8.5 kilometers into our day.
 It was perfect timing for us for our first break and I was ready to put up my feet and have a real cup of coffee ~ and pastry, of course!

 Our only clue that this building was a café was the red Sagres beer sign by the door!
 It had no name and no identification outside at all!
 If you are in need of a cup of coffee or a bite to eat, look closely to find it!